 In 1864, Thomas Monteath Douglas commissioned the architects Peddie and Kinnear to design his mausoleum on an imposing site at Gersit Law, overlooking the lands of his son-in-law, where the battle of Ancrum Moor had taken place during Henry VIII’s ‘rough wooing’ in 1545.
 Monteath Douglas died in 1868, and came to rest here, having secured for himself a solitary and commanding position over the surrounding landscape for future generations to look upon with awe.

-Soon to be restored, the domed roof is pierced by 48 glass stars, casting a soft green light into the interior star chamber.
+Now restored, this 2016 photo shows the domed roof pierced by 48 glass stars, casting a soft green light into the interior star chamber.

 Name: Monteath Douglas Mausoleum